Chart Color Schemes

 Anstead features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 90.2% of all households, including 49.0% couples with children, 32.0% couples without children, and 8.8% single parent families.
-Non-family households account for 9.8%, with lone person households at 10.3% and group households at 0%.
+Family households comprise 90.2% of all households, including 49.0% couples with children, 32.0% couples without children, and 8.8% single parent families.
+Non-family households account for the remaining 9.8%, with lone person households at 10.3% and group households comprising 0.0%.
 The median household size is 3.1 people, which is larger than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households